 Filed November 30, 2007

-The act of actually defining what an impression might be for in game advertising placement may be a first step towards Google running such ads.
+The act of actually defining what an impression might be for in-game advertising placement may be the first step towards Google running such ads.

 What kinds of things might be looked at when defining what an impression might be?